 Working together to create environmental sustainability and enhancement

-Climate change is an issue Scape Group and our partners are passionate about and one which we are now making a collective commitment to address, with the creation of a long-term sustainability strategy to protect and enhance the environment through our operations.
+Climate change is an issue SCAPE and our partners are passionate about and one which we are now making a collective commitment to address, with the creation of a long-term sustainability strategy to protect and enhance the environment through our operations.

 Collectively, the public sector recognises we face a dire Climate Emergency, with over half of the local authorities in the UK declaring a Climate Emergency.
 The scientific consensus on man-made climate change is clear.
 Now, decisive action is needed to make a positive change – Something that our people, our partners and the industry are all in agreement with.